Through The Bog

 * * *

 The elf leads them silently up the slope, actively holding a finger to his lips at one point and gesturing to his left.
-A few minutes later, the group circles almost all the way back around and it is clear that the elf is bringing them around to the top edge of the trolls encampment, which sits on a slope.
+A few minutes later, the group circles almost all the way back around and it is clear that the elf is bringing them around to the top edge of the trolls encampment, which sits on a level portion of the slope.
 The wind picks up at one point and briefly brings the scent of a woodfire.
 Jake smells it and tries to put out of his mind the fact that it’s a cookfire.
 And what exactly the trolls use it to cook.
 The swordarm shivers at the thought.

 Finally the elf brings the group to a halt beside a large boulder sunk deep into the ground.
 Points.

 Peeking around the rock, the Companions can see three or four of the trolls standing together, growling and gesturing with agitation.
 They seem to be arguing.
 Or maybe that’s just how they communicate.
 Close by, the unattended fire burns in a shallow pit, orange flames dancing within a crude circle of stones.
-A few thick branches are stuck into the ground on either side, and after a moment of examination, their purpose becomes clear: other long branches are meant to lie horizontally between them, holding whatever the trolls happen to have secured for dinner above the fire to cook.
+A few thick branches are stuck into the ground on either side, and after a moment of examination, their purpose becomes clear: other long, thick branches are meant to lie horizontally between them, holding whatever the trolls happen to have secured for dinner above the fire to cook.

 “This is messed up,” Scarlet mutters, eyes on the scene below.